sparkman60/G40-80-EFI-HACKINTOSH/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Hackintool, OCC for checking and update settings at post-installation.

 Wireless USB Adapter to provide external dongle WiFi capability for Mac if built-in doesnt work.
-Installation second time works for me without uninstall.
+It works for me when install second times without uninstall it as first time installation doesnt work.